Applying for Graduation for Undergraduates

 The W.A.
 Howard Award will be announced at the commencement ceremony.
 After confirmation of all grades, a plaque will be mailed to the graduate and it will be noted on the diploma and the transcript.

-The honors notation on the diploma and on the transcript is determined by the cumulative GPA on all degree-credit courses at the end of the final semester.
+The honors notation on the diploma and on the transcript is determined by the inclusive combined GPA on all degree-credit courses at the end of the final semester.

 These honors are only available for undergraduate degrees.